MESAHub/mesa/docs/source/developing/code_style.rst

 Stop
 ----

-When signalling a critical error which can not be recovered from you should use:
+When signaling a critical error which can not be recovered from you should use:

 .. code-block:: fortran